Gruesome details about Shad Thyrion’s murder and dismemberment emerge during trial

-A man’s decapitated head was found inside a bucket by his mother.
-His alleged killer is now standing trial
+Taylor Schabusiness decapitated and mutilated her lover in a meth-fueled tryst.
+Then she bragged to police

-Taylor Schabusiness, 25, is facing trial in Green Bay, Wisconsin, over the gruesome murder of 24-year-old Shad Thyrion.
-Prosecutors have told the court that Schabusiness choked Thyrion during sex and then proceeded to dismember his body.
+Taylor Schabusiness, 25, was convicted of the gruesome murder of 24-year-old Shad Thyrion.
+Jurors heard in gruesome detail how she choked Thyrion during sex and then proceeded to dismember his body.
 Andrea Blanco reports

 Nothing could have prepared Tara Pakanich for what she encountered in the early morning hours of 23 February 2022.
 Inside a green bucket covered with a shower towel at her home in Green Bay, Wisconsin, was the mutilated head of her 24-year-old son Shad Thyrion.

-Throughout the proceedings, she has attacked her own lawyer and has also been seen smirking as gruesome details about the murder are mentioned.
+Throughout the proceedings, she also attacked her own lawyer and was seen smirking as gruesome details about the murder are mentioned.

-The trial is slated to last just one week, with jurors expected to decide Schabusiness’s fate on Friday.
-If convicted on all charges, Schabusiness will face life in prison as the death penalty is not legal in Wisconsin.

 Here’s everything we know about the case: